PedroMilani04/tenzi-game-project/README.md

 <br>

 ## About
-A fully functional calculator project, made with ReactJS and CSS.
-Has all the basic functions and operations of an actual calculator with a personal design.
+Project made with ReactJS and CSS3, inspired by the dice game "Tenzi".
+The objective is to roll the dices until all the numbers are the same.

 <br>